Does your house need repainting?

 Make sure that you do not use too much of it as it can compromise the color and finish.

-This method can work well for cabinets, bookshelf, dresser, bathroom vanity, drawers, door jambs, etc. where the items or two surfaces will come in contact with each other.
+This method can work well for cabinets, bookshelf, dressers, bathroom vanity, drawers, door jambs, etc. where the items or two surfaces will come in contact with each other.

 6- Temperature and Humidity Check